OHDSI/Cyclops/README.md

 ========================

 # Acknowledgements
-- This project is supported in part through the National Science Foundation grant IIS 1251151.
+- This project is supported in part through the National Science Foundation grants IIS 1251151 and DMS 1264153.